-I’m a Civil Celebrant, Freelance Promotions Consultant and Music Manager of Heritage Artist Jo Burt.
-While I am new at the Celebrant role, I have over 30 years’ demanding and high profile experience under my belt.
+I’m a Civil Celebrant and Music Manager of Heritage Artist Jo Burt.
+I became an accredited Celebrant in 2020 after over 30 years’ demanding and high profile experience in other fields.
 I am also a natural empath, and have always been drawn to helping people.
 Running a successful independent music and marketing company for over a decade meant I rarely had time to myself, so when the COVID-19 lockdown put the brakes on my entire business for a few months, I jumped at the chance to take an intensive distance learning course and train to become a Celebrant – something I had been thinking about for a while.

 My company name ‘Beauhemia’ is no accident.
 If you’re looking for someone corporate and jargon-based – I’m NOT your woman!
 I’ve been there & done that – it’s not me.
 If, however, you’re after intuition, passion, empathy and 30 years of extraordinary experience … you know where to find me.

-Relocating to London straight from college, I began my career working for an international event organisation company with major military defence contracts.
+I began my career in London working for an international event organisation company with major military defence contracts.
 After 3 years I moved into the media and music industry.
 Beginning with media contracts for various advertising, PR and production companies; numerous short term contracts for every major record label, including Sony and BMG followed.

-In roles as diverse as A&R, Artist Liaison, Public Relations, Advertising and Marketing; when I was ultimately head-hunted by the Promotions department at Columbia Records I brought with me a unique understanding of the many varied elements of promotion.
+In roles as diverse as A&R, Artist Liaison, Public Relations, Advertising and Marketing; when I was ultimately head-hunted by the Promotions department at Columbia Records I brought with me a unique understanding of the many varied elements of the music business.

 In 2002, I made the decision to move on from my extremely successful career at Columbia, having spent many years working closely with artists such as Beyoncé and Destiny’s Child, Savage Garden, Aerosmith and many more of Columbia’s heavy-weight roster.